A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 What the land can tell you.

-With 67% south/southwest aspect, 365 frost-free days, and 3,180 growing degree days: citrus, olives, almonds, figs, pomegranates, vines, and a long warm-season vegetable rotation.
-The Andalusian Cambisol-Luvisol-Leptosol soil includes shallow rocky pockets — dig soil pits before planting orchard blocks.
+With 60.7% of the parcel sun-facing, 5.1 kWh/m²/day of solar, 365 frost-free days, and 3,180 growing degree days: citrus, olives, almonds, figs, pomegranates, vines, and a long warm-season vegetable rotation.
+Roughly 0.65 ha, 75% of the parcel, is workable for crops, once water storage is in place.
+The soil read here is regional (1:400,000), too coarse for this parcel's own profile: dig soil pits before planting orchard blocks.

-A true Mediterranean climate: January averages 13.8°C, August peaks at 24.0°C, with frost effectively absent.
-Around 3,615 sunshine hours over just 70 rain days, so rain arrives in concentrated bursts.
-The defining feature is the five-month summer dry season.
+A true Mediterranean climate: January averages 13.8°C, August peaks at 24.0°C, with frost effectively absent across all 365 days.
+Winter rain is concentrated: November alone delivers 87.9 mm of the annual 508 mm.
+The defining feature is the five-month summer dry season (May–September), every month below 30 mm and three under 7 mm.

-An independent ReadMyLand analysis from 2 m Spanish national LiDAR (MDT02), satellite imagery, EU JRC fire data, Spanish MITECO flood mapping, regional Andalusian soil data, and a decade of climate reanalysis — no site visit.
-Published as an anonymised worked example; it does not assess soil chemistry, legal constraints, or planning permission.
+An independent ReadMyLand analysis from 2 m Spanish national LiDAR (MDT02), satellite imagery, EU JRC fire data, Spanish MITECO flood mapping, regional Andalusian soil data, and a decade of climate reanalysis: no site visit.
+Published as an anonymised worked example; it does not assess soil chemistry, easements or rights of way, covenants and association rules, utility connection fees, water rights, or planning permission.
+The Water score reads rainfall, catchment and surface storage — not groundwater, so it says nothing about whether a well here will hit water.

 Sources & limits